 Make sure you back up your database and all your site files prior to updating.
 Here are details on WordPress.org as well.
 I recommend using BackupBuddy or Updraft Plus.
 BackupBuddy is a premium plugin, which means you need to buy it annually.
 Updraft still has a free version.
 You need to make yourself familiar with not only backing up but also restoring your site.
-Always check with your hosting company to see if they offer a back up for you.
+Check with your hosting company to see if they offer a back up for you, and their policy on how many days they hold at a time, and how quickly they could restore your site..
 All hosting companies vary.

 Update WordPress Core

 After you back up your site, first check your dashboard to see if you need to update WordPress.
 If so, do that update first.

 Update any themes that indicate from the dashboard that they need updating.
 Use caution.
 The exception to that rule would be your active theme.
 Under APPEARANCE, THEMES, it will tell you which one is active.
 Do NOT update or you will lose all your theme customization.
 Never update a child theme.
 If you don’t know which is what, don’t update – Contact your web person.
 All other themes can be updated.
 WordPress comes with some basic themes that need updating even though they aren’t active.
 It’s good to have at least one alternative theme in case yours is not working for some reason.